x3haloed/peer-deploy/README.md

 ### Installation and First Use

-NOTE: All the following is out of date and I'm still working on fixing it.
-If you want to know how to do things, open the web UI

 ```bash
 cargo run --release -- manage --owner-key --timeout 30
 ```

-Or honestly, open the repo in Cursor and ask Claude.
-Sorry.

 ### Prerequisites
 - Rust toolchain (stable) and `cargo`